lenskit/lenskit/lenskit-archetype-simple-analysis/README.md

 If you are working from the source tree, you can build the archetype and install it into your local deployment with:

-    maven install
+    mvn install

 If you run the command from the top-level of the source tree it will install all of LensKit, including this archetype.
-If for some reason you only need the archetype, it is much faster to run `maven install` from the archetype subdirectory.
+If for some reason you only need the archetype, it is much faster to run `mvn install` from the archetype subdirectory.